Podcasts for health writers are a great source of useful, relevant, accurate and credible information.

 In our increasingly busy lives, podcasts have become a popular medium for writers to consume information.
-These days, you can find podcasts on just about any topic – and, luckily, there are plenty of interesting and helpful podcasts for health and medical writers.
+These days, you can find podcasts on just about any topic – and, luckily, there are plenty of interesting and helpful podcasts for health writers.
 Here are our top picks to get you started.

-In this podcast, SEO copywriter and consultant Kate Toon speaks with Amanda VanElderen, author of Write Better: How To Cut The Crap And Say What You Mean, about Amanda’s top ten tips to write better.
+This podcast isn’t just for health writers – it’s for anyone who wants to write better.
+SEO copywriter and consultant Kate Toon speaks with Amanda VanElderen, author of Write Better: How To Cut The Crap And Say What You Mean, about Amanda’s top ten tips to write better.
 The duo discuss knowing your audience and understanding what you are writing as well as managing time and the importance of including editing and proofreading strategies in your writing process.

 Also check out Expert email marketing with Sarah Anderson and What we wish we’d known before we started copywriting for more excellent Hot Copy podcasts!